First Toronto Post Office: History

 The building opened in 1833, before York became the City of Toronto.
 Therefore, the post office is known both as the "Fourth York Post Office" (as there had been three prior post offices in the settlement) and "Toronto's First Post Office" (as it was the first post office to serve the newly incorporated city).
 The building served as a post office until 1837.
 James Scott Howard served as the first postmaster.

 Some sources, such as John Ross Robertson, say that this building, although built in 1832, was not used as a post office until 1836.
 The first city directories of Toronto identify this building, but they also identify the older post office in town (the second post office) as being an active post office in the city.
 This would mean that this building was one of two post offices that existed when Toronto was founded and would have been the newer post office of the time.

+In 1839, the post office moved to Front Street and Yonge.
+The building is rented out to various tenants until 1841 when it is sold to Thomas Harris, who lives in it until 1870.
+Harris sold the building in 1873 to the Christian Brothers order who integrate it into De La Salle Institute Catholic boys' school next door.